mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 D. P2-C retires the staged graph/table after construction and cold end-to-end lose by more than an order of magnitude; no replacement family survives P2.
-Value-owned stylesheet
-recovery and live Value/JSON receipts are later execution work.
+Value-owned stylesheet recovery and live Value plus logical `parse-that#jsonParser` receipts are later execution work.
 The producer edge remains **RED** and `NO RELEASE`.
 U's reported +21.3% to +45.4% production JSON range has no raw log in its manifest and is unsealed.
 P2-L seals a later unchanged-production RED run at +82.7% against the 15% guard.
 Private prototype changes cause neither production result; no failure is